Thought leader ads.

 Some of our best-performing thought leader ads had 50+ organic comments before we put paid behind them.
 That comment section becomes part of the ad.

-Step 3: Boost it from LinkedIn Campaign Manager.
+Step 3: Request approval in LinkedIn Campaign Manager.

 Set your targeting.
 If you're running contact-level advertising, select your ContactLevel matched audience.
 If you're running standard LinkedIn targeting, set your demographic filters.